WoutervdVijver/caption-generation-model/README.md

 The goal of this challenge was to create a deep learning model for caption generations.
 The dataset provided to me, was the [Flicker8k Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k).
 The challenge's duration was about two weeks.

+One can find the deployed app at [this link](https://fabulous-caption-app.herokuapp.com/)

 ## Installation

-Install an environment with the requirements.txt [TO BE ADDED].
-Then run the app.py file
+One can run a Docker container with the Dockerfiler.
+Alternatively, install an environment with the requirements.txt.
+Then run the app.py file.
+To run the model_creator notebook one has to additionally run the following code:

+`pip install spacy`

+`python -m spacy download en_core_web_sm`

 ## Usage

 Run the app.py file.
 It should then open a browser at [this adress](http://127.0.0.1:4000/).
 Use the upload button to upload a .jpg file.
 Then it will print a caption of this model.

 ## The model
 To make this a learning experience a created a model form scratch inspired by this [tutorial](https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/).